spatie/laravel-dashboard/docs/adding-tiles/creating-your-own-tile.md

 By default, these colors are automatically shared by the `textColor`, `borderColor`, and `backgroundColor` utilities, so you can use utility classes like `text-canvas`, `border-error`, and `bg-dimmed`.

-These color have a separate value for light and dark mode, so with any luck, your component will also look beautiful in dark mode.
+These colors have a separate value for light and dark mode, so your component will also look beautiful in dark mode.

 ## Adding extra JavaScript / CSS